JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Summary

-Listed below are the the counts and type for the tax measures for the February 13th 2024 election that have been analyzed:
+Listed below are the the types and counts for the tax measures for the February 13th 2024 election that have been analyzed to date:
 - Bonds: 18
 - Enrichment Levies: 120
 - Capital / Tech Levies: 41

-There are at least 3 more bonds to analyze for the following school districts once these districts supply copies of their bond/levy projection datasheets:
+As of 1/13/24, there are at least 3 more bonds to analyze for the following school districts once these districts supply requested copies of their bond/levy projection datasheets:
 - Benton County, Paterson SD
 - Lewis County, Pe Ell SD
 - Thurston County, Rochester SD

-The following counties have yet to post or supply copies of their districts' tax measure resolutions:
+As of 1/13/24, the following counties have yet to post or supply copies of their districts' tax measure resolutions:
 - Adams
 - Grays Harbor
 - Skamania